demkom58/springram/README.md

 ## How to use

-To understand how to work with this library, you can see the [wiki](https://github.com/demkom58/springram/wiki) section.
+To understand how to work with this framework, you can see the [wiki](https://github.com/demkom58/springram/wiki) section.

 ### Maven
 Add jitpack repository to your `pom.xml`, like this: